antoninverrier/milter-enforce-sender/README.md

  - **rewrite-unauth** rewrite sender on mail from non-authenticated sessions, will use the entry with empty username from identity database (see third example in the **DATABASE FILE FORMAT** section bellow), otherwise mail from non authenticated senders is left alone (defaults to `false`)
  - **allow-unknown** whether to allow emails from users with no configured identity (defaults to `false`), if `true` such mail will not be rewritten, otherwise it will be rejected.
 Note that this only affects mail from authenticated users but missing from the identity database.
 If both `rewrite-unauth` and `allow-unknown` are true, mail from non-authenticated user will NOT be rewritten.
  - **identity-db** the location of the text file of the identity database, defaults to `/etc/milter-enforce-sender/identities` (see format in **DATABASE FILE FORMAT** section bellow), you can send SIGHUP to the milter to reload the database without restarting.
- - **dry-run** whether to actually rewriter sender in messages (defaults to `false`), if `false` the milter add debugging headers instead (`X-Milter-Enforce-Sender-Header-From` if the From: header would have been rewritten and `X-Milter-Enforce-Sender-Envelope-From` if the envelope sender would have been changed).
+ - **dry-run** whether to actually rewriter sender in messages (defaults to `false`), if `true` the milter add debugging headers instead (`X-Milter-Enforce-Sender-Header-From` if the From: header would have been rewritten and `X-Milter-Enforce-Sender-Envelope-From` if the envelope sender would have been changed).
 Useful for testing the exhaustiveness of the identity database.
   - **separator** optionnal character to split the local part between the mailbox name and an extension.
 Extension are ignored when comparing mailbox names so that `bob+foo@example.com`and `bob+bar@example.com` are actually considered equals and no rewritting is done.